majodev/requirejs-nodewebkit-template-project/README.md

 The grunt task `grunt build` takes care of all js/css minifying and assets/templates copying to the folder `build`.

-Fire up your http-server in project root, e.g. <a href="https://npmjs.org/package/http-server">simple http-server for node</a>
+Fire up your http-server in project root, e.g. <a href="https://npmjs.org/package/http-server">simple http-server for node</a> is straightforward: `npm install http-server -g`.

 `http-server -c-1`